 - Create a quiet, comfortable environment for sleeping.

-- Encourage your baby to fall asleep without coaxing by encouraging him or her to find ways to sooth him or herself to sleep.
+- Encourage your baby to fall asleep without coaxing by encouraging him or her to find ways to soothe him or herself to sleep.
 (Ref.
 1)

 Otherwise, the following tips will help ensure that your older kids get enough sleep to perform well on tests and have the energy to participate in team sports and other activities.